MetPX/sarracenia/docs/source/Reference/sr3_options.7.rst

 flow callback entry_points such as **after_accept**, and **after_work**
 to modify messages generated about files prior to posting.

+Setting post_exchange to None will suppress it's inclusion in a posted message's topic hierarchy in non amqp 0.9 protocols.

 post_exchangeSplit <count> (default: 0)
 ---------------------------------------